aws-samples/eks-blueprints-for-proton/README.md

 > Remember to commit and push these changes to your GitHub repository

-Create two IAM users that you will be using to mimic the `platform administrator` and the `developer`:
+Create an IAM user that you will be using to mimic the `developer`.
+Call it `protondev` and attach the AWS managed `AWSProtonDeveloperAccess` policy.
-- `protonadmin` (with the AWS managed `AWSProtonFullAccess` policy)
-- `protondev` (with the AWS managed `AWSProtonDeveloperAccess` policy)

-Because in Proton a developer, with the standard `AWSProtonDeveloperAccess`, is not allowed to deploy an environment, you need to add this inline policy to the `protondev` user:
+Because, in Proton, a developer with the standard `AWSProtonDeveloperAccess` is not allowed to deploy an environment, you need to add this inline policy to the `protondev` user:
 ```
 {
     "Version": "2012-10-17",